Blue-Yonder-OSS/pg-bulk-loader/README.md

 - `batch_size`: Number of records to insert and commit at a time.
 - `min_conn_pool_size`, `max_conn_pool_size`: Determine the number of PostgreSQL connections in the connection pool.
 - `drop_and_create_index`: Set to True if indexes need to be dropped during insert and re-created once insertion is complete.
-- `no_of_processes`: Specify the number of cores for multiprocessing; set to None for auto-assignment.
+- `no_of_processes`: Specify the number of cores for multiprocessing.

 <h3>BatchInsert class</h3>
 This class serves as the core logic for the utility and is wrapped by the first two utility functions.
 Users may find it useful if additional logic needs to be developed around the functionality or if a custom sequential or parallel computation logic is required.